dhelmr/bachelor-thesis/README.md

 # Dataset preparation

-As a first step, the datasets need to be preprocessed.
+As a first step, the datasets need to be downloaded and preprocessed.
 This includes, for each network packet, the association of the corresponding network flow and thereby its label (benign or attack).

 ## CIC-IDS-2017